-Here’s a quick list of broken items with what options you can take to repair or replace them.
+Here's a quick list of broken items and options to repair or replace them.

 Fixing a bent tent peg

-Seriously, you are going to get bent tent pegs, especially if you are using the basic pegs that came with your tent.
+You will get bent tent pegs, especially if you use the basic pegs that come with some tents.

 These tent pegs are quite cheap and will easily bend.
 Whilst you can try and build a jig and straighten them, it's not worth it.